2025 Women's Jordan Cup

-The 2025 Women's Jordan Cup is the 5th season of the national football competition of Jordan.
-The competition began on 1 September 2025 and will conclude on 1 February 2026.
+The 2025 Women's Jordan Cup was the 5th season of the national football competition of Jordan.
+The competition began on 1 September 2025 and concluded on 31 January 2026.

-Etihad are the defending champions of the competition, after winning the 2024 Women's Jordan Cup.
-Teams from the 2025–26 Jordan Women's Pro League will compete for the cup.
+Etihad were the defending champions of the competition, after winning the 2024 Women's Jordan Cup.
+Etihad won their second cup trophy in a row by defeating Amman FC 5–0.

 Format

 6 clubs from the 2025–26 Jordan Women's Pro League were split into two groups of 3 teams, using a draw to create the groups.
-The two groups will each play a game once, for a total of two games per club.
+The two groups each played one game, for a total of two games per club.

-The top two teams qualify to the semi-finals, where they play in a single-match knockout system, with penalties deciding the tiebreaker.
+The top two teams then qualified to the semi-finals, where they played in a single-match knockout system, with penalties deciding the tiebreaker.

-The losing teams will play a third-place match, while the two winning teams will meet in a final match, deciding the winner of the competition.
-All matches will be played at the Polo Stadium in Amman.
+The losing teams then played a third-place match, while the two winning teams met in a final match, deciding the winner of the competition.
+All matches were played at the Polo Stadium in Amman.